 Doc.
 Number: VIS-MAN-ATC-06080-0020

-Date: 8 August 2007
+Date: 18 August 2008

-Issue: 2.4
+Issue: 3.0

-Page: Page 155 of 265
+Page: Page 160 of 278

 Author: Steven Beard

-- VIRCAM img cal labflats.tsf - This template makes a series of flat-field observations, with corresponding darks, similar to VIRCAM img cal linearity except it is designed to use a laboratory light source rather than the flat-field screen in the enclosure.
+- VIRCAM img acq random.tsf - This template acquires a target at a randomlychosen altitude and azimuth within the telescope's limits.
+It can be used for soak-testing the VISTA telescope systems when it is not practical to choose a set of targets in advance. - VIRCAM img tec FocusFilters.tsf This template derives the best telescope focus offset for a science filter, or list of science filters.
+Several exposures are made at different focus offsets, and a MIDAS task is used to derive the best focus offset for each filter. - VIRCAM img tec LoadFilters.tsf - This template takes an engineer through the procedure to load a series of filters.
+The template prompts the engineer to provide the name and properties of the new filters being installed and uses this information to build a new filter wheel configuration file. - VIRCAM img cal labflats.tsf - This template makes a series of flat-field observations, with corresponding darks, similar to VIRCAM img cal linearity, except it is designed to use a laboratory light source rather than the flat-field screen in the enclosure.
 The template uses an arithmetic sequence of exposure times (given a minimum exposure time, increment and number of steps).
-Each flat-field exposure is interspersed with a flat-field made with a fixed exposure time, which can be used to check for any variations in the laboratory light source with time. - This template parks the telescope (by VIRCAM gen tec park.tsf presetting it to the PARK named position), parks the filter wheel (by selecting the SUNBLIND filter) and then switches VIRCAM to the STANDBY state. - VIRCAM howfs tec loopback.tsf - This technical template generates a set of loopback data containing the NULL coefficients associated with each HOWFS filter.
+Each flat-field exposure is interspersed with a flat-field made with a fixed exposure time, which can be used to check for any variations in the laboratory light source with time. - VIRCAM gen tec StrayLight.tsf - This template carries out an automatic stray light investigation by taking several exposures with the filter wheel offset from the central position by differing amounts.
+If any stray light pattern results from a reflection from a component mounted on the filter wheel, the reflection pattern will be seen to move.
+The same template can also be used to verify that the filter wheel is moving, to check the vignetting limits of the filter wheel, and to test the orientation of the detectors with respect to the filter wheel. - VIRCAM gen tec exp.tsf - This template makes a series of exposures designed to test the science detectors.
+It also times the sequence and reports the data acquisition performance statistics. - VIRCAM howfs tec loopback.tsf - This technical template generates a set of loopback data containing the NULL coefficients associated with each HOWFS filter.
 The filter parameters are obtained from VIRCAM HOWFS.paf files in the directory \$INS ROOT/\$INS USER/MISC/VISTA/VIRCAM HOWFS.
-The loopback data files written to the directory are \$INS ROOT/\$INS USER/HOWFSDATA. - VIRCAM howfs tec test.tsf - Tests the HOWFS image • analysis software using by analysing a user-specified file.
-It uses the same sequence script as the VIRCAM howfs obs wfront.tsf template.
+The loopback data files are written to the directory \$INS ROOT/\$INS_USER/HOWFSDATA.

 Doc.
 Number: VIS-MAN-ATC-06080-0020

-Date: 8 August 2007
+Date: 18 August 2008

-Issue: 2.4
+Issue: 3.0

-Page: Page 156 of 265
+Page: Page 161 of 278

 Author: Steven Beard